sduslu/data-derp/development-environment.md

 * [Visual Studio](https://code.visualstudio.com/download)

 ## Install
-1. **Important:** from the root of this Git repo, run the following command in your terminal: `docker build -t data-derp .`
+1. **Important:** from the root of this Git repo, run the following command in your terminal: `./data-derp build-dev-container`
 2. In VS Code's top menu: **View** > **Command Palette...**.
 Type **Remote-Containers: Open Folder in Container**
 3. Navigate to the root of this repository (**data-derp**), then click 'Open'.